|Mac Edition Radio involves all these fine folks in producing this site and the interviews and reviews it contains.|

 The intro theme was originally created with Apple’s GarageBand 3, which is part of their iLife suite.
 Earlier cassette recordings were digitized in The University of the Arts, Dubbing Room facility (then ensconced in the then Media Arts Department) as full resolution AIFF files, after which the same Sound Studio workflow was maintained.

 All recent photographs taken by Harris were made with the superb Ricoh GR, while earlier images were shot with Olympus E-Series DSLR cameras or Olympus Pen Series Micro Four Thirds cameras, while Gerry Gropp prefers using Canon & Sony NEX series cameras.
-Kingston memory cards captured most of the images, image files were processed using Adobe Photoshop Lightroom 2, 3, 4, 5, & 6 and we use Seagate internal and external drives, and in the past Western Digital and Hitachi external solutions as well.
+Kingston memory cards captured most of the images, image files were processed using Adobe Photoshop Lightroom 2, 3, 4, 5, 6, all the way to the current Lightroom Classic, and we use Seagate internal and external drives, and in the past Western Digital and Hitachi external solutions as well.
 Kingston RAM made sure our computers ran with the least disk swapping possible.
 The site was originally created utilizing the open source web tool, PostNuke.
 In 2011 we started the migration to Drupal, and in 2013 launched the Drupal verson of the site.
 This allowed for a more robust architecture, as well as eliminating any use of Flash, so we were finally fully compatible with the iOS.
 Over 2015 and into 2016 our version of Drupal was no longer supported, so our Webmaster and Site Wizard Andy Alm migrated the site to the current version of Drupal.
 2016 also brings the beginning of our migration to Tech Edition Radio to better reflect our broader interest base.
+We utilize NEC SpectraView precision color calibrated displays, with calibration provided by NEC SpectraView II software and hardware.
 And as you might expect, everything was built on a Mac!

 FTC 16 CFR Part 255 Guidelines: The products that Mac Edition Radio reviews are sometimes provided by the companies, manufacturers, or their marketing partners or representatives.
 However, we don’t allow this to influence our opinions.